Shoulder Pain From Sleeping On Your Side: Causes & How To Relieve It

 - Pain while sleeping

-If you can't seem to change how you sleep, you may need to upgrade your mattress or add a mattress topper for side sleepers to help.
+If you can't seem to switch sleeping positions, you may need to upgrade your mattress or add a mattress topper for side sleepers to help minimize shoulder pain.

-The best way to fix shoulder pain when sleeping is to train yourself to get comfortable sleeping in a different position.
+The best way to prevent shoulder pain from sleeping on your side is to train yourself to get comfortable sleeping in a different position.

-The best way to sleep to remove shoulder pain is to sleep on your back, with proper support for your neck, lower back, and legs.
+The best way to sleep to curb shoulder pain is to sleep on your back, with proper support for your neck, lower back, and legs, of course.

 What If You Can Only Sleep On Your Side?